 I made a traditional cream cheese icing for this cake with powdered sugar, cream cheese and half-and-half creamer.
 After I spread the icing on the cake liberally, I dropped coconut flakes on it to completely cover it.
 Your kids will love to help with that part.
 I cut oval and round pieces for the feet from a watermelon-flavored Fruit Roll Up and placed it on the bunny feet.
 Then, I just added the green grass and Easter eggs.

 1. When the cake is done cooling, remove the cakes from their bowls and cut the tops so that the tops are flat.
 You will be flipping them over as seen below.

 Your Easter Bunny Butt Carrot Cake is finished!
-This cake would look great alongside these Bunny Poop Cupcakes which, my soon-to-be five year old requested we make.
+This cake would look great alongside these Bunny Poop Cupcakes which, my soon-to-be five year old requested I make.
 They are pictured to the bottom right.

 Easter Bunny Butt Cake

 - 2 1/2 cups of flour (312 gr)

 - 1/2 cup of white sugar (100 gr)

 - 1 1/2 cups of brown sugar (300 gr)

 - 1 tsp baking soda

 - 1 tsp of vanilla extract